-- 1. It is OVSJG's policy that no Grant Award Extensions will be authorized for programs using local appropriations if the duration takes them past the end of the District's fiscal year that the award was granted.
-(The District's Anti-Deficiency Act prohibits the authorization of an expenditure or obligation exceeding an amount available in an appropriation for an agency, fund, or capital project.) - 2.
-An award extension may be requested for programs using federal funds, if requested ninety (90) days prior to the end of the original grant period.
+1. It is OVSJG's policy that no Grant Award Extensions will be authorized for programs using local appropriations if the duration takes them past the end of the District's fiscal year that the award was granted.
+(The District's Anti-Deficiency Act prohibits the authorization of an expenditure or obligation exceeding an amount available in an appropriation for an agency, fund, or capital project.)

+- 2. An award extension may be requested for programs using federal funds, if requested ninety (90) days prior to the end of the original grant period.
 Prior to approving this extension, program managers must check with the OVSJG director or her/his designee to determine whether approval is appropriate.
 If there are funds available for a specific grant and time frame, the administrative officer must initial her/his approval prior to the grant manager's approval of the request.
 If the resources are not available, the grant manager can request a modification to cover the extension.
 Once this is approved, the request may be granted. - 3.
 An award extension may be requested for the following reasons: - a.
 Delay in programming. - b.
 Extraordinary circumstances. - c.
 Delays in receipt of funding. - 4.
 For grant adjustments, an award recipient must obtain prior written approval from OVSJG in order to implement any desired change. - 5.
 Other grant award extensions requests may be considered by the agency's Grant Managers upon written submission.

-4.20 Requirement to Report Actual or Imminent Breach of Personally Identifiable Information personal information related to business, financial or grant program transactions-including but not limited to names, telephone number, financial identification information like EIN/DUNS, bank account information, financial audit information, or other personally identifiable information (PII)-are to be safeguarded.
+4.20 Requirement to Report Actual or Imminent Breach of Personally Identifiable Information

+As the custodian of sensitive and private information, the Office of Victim Services and Justice Grants (OVSJG) recognizes the importance of protecting information resources from loss, misuse, unauthorized access or modification.
+All printed and electronic material containing confidential, personal information related to business, financial or grant program transactions-including but not limited to names, telephone number, financial identification information like EIN/DUNS, bank account information, financial audit information, or other personally identifiable information (PII)-are to be safeguarded.